-St Botolph's C of E Primary School is a community and all those directly connected (staff, volunteers, governors, parents, carers, families and pupils) have an essential role to play in making it safe and secure.
+St. Botolph's School is a community and all those directly connected (staff, volunteers, governors, parents, carers, families and pupils) have an essential role to play in making it safe and secure.

-St Botolph's C of E Primary School recognises our statutory responsibility to safeguard and promote the welfare of all children.
+St. Botolph's School recognises our statutory responsibility to safeguard and promote the welfare of all children.

-St Botolph's C of E Primary School recognises the importance of providing an ethos and environment within school that will help children to be safe and feel safe.
+St. Botolph's School recognises the importance of providing an ethos and environment within school that will help children to be safe and feel safe.
 In our school, children are respected and encouraged to talk openly.